GameTechDev/MaskedOcclusionCulling/README.md

 ## Requirements

-This code is mainly optimized for the AVX-512 and AVX2 instruction sets, and some AVX specific instructions are required for best performance.
-However, we also provide
-SSE 4.1 and SSE 2 implementations for backwards compatibility.
+This code is mainly optimized for AVX capable CPUs.
+However, we also provide SSE 4.1 and SSE 2 implementations for backwards compatibility.
 The appropriate implementation will be chosen during run-time based on the CPU's capabilities.

 ## Notes on build time